2012 Notre Dame Fighting Irish football team: Before the season

-2012 NFL draft

-Notre Dame had four players selected in the 2012 NFL draft.
-In the first round, the Arizona Cardinals selected Michael Floyd and the Minnesota Vikings selected Harrison Smith.
-In the fifth round, the Vikings selected Robert Blanton and the San Francisco 49ers selected Darius Fleming.

-Transfers out / departures

-Senior quarterback Dayne Crist was granted a release from the team by Brian Kelly to explore transfer options in December 2011.
-He decided to join his former Notre Dame head coach, Charlie Weis, at the University of Kansas.
+Senior quarterback Dayne Crist was granted a release from the team in December 2011 to explore transfer options.
+He decided to join his former Notre Dame head coach, Charlie Weis, at the Kansas.
 Aaron Lynch also transferred out of the program to USF.
-Cornerback Tee Shepherd left the school less than two months after his early enrollment.
-Jordan Prestwood, an offensive tackle who transferred from FSU, sat out the 2011 season, and was also eligible to play in 2012, departed the team.
-Brad Carrico also departed the team after a foot injury and was granted a medical hardship after failing to recover from a foot surgery.

-Transfers in

-Amir Carlisle, a freshman running back for USC, transferred to Notre Dame in January.
-The NCAA approved his waiver request in March, enabling him to play this fall.
-Joshua Williams, a quarterback and kick returner for Texas, transferred to Notre Dame in the summer.

-Coaching changes

-Notre Dame lost a few coaches to other schools in the off season.
-Running backs coach Tim Hinton and offensive line and run game coordinator Ed Warriner left to take positions with Ohio State University.
-Offensive coordinator and quarterbacks coach Charley Molnar left to take the head coach position at University of Massachusetts.
+Running backs coach Tim Hinton and offensive line and run game coordinator Ed Warriner left to take positions with Ohio State.
+Offensive coordinator and quarterbacks coach Charley Molnar left to take the head coach position at UMass.

 There were also coaching changes within the staff.
 Bob Diaco became assistant head coach.
 Chuck Martin took over as offensive coordinator and quarterbacks coach.
-Scott Booker came down from being an intern to tight ends and special teams coach.
+Scott Booker was promoted from being an intern to tight ends and special teams coach.
 There were some outside hires to fill positions on the staff as well.
 Bob Elliott was hired from Iowa State to coach the safeties, and Harry Hiestand was hired from Tennessee to be offensive line coach and run game coordinator.